DannyMoerkerke/basic-service-worker/README.md

 **Make sure that your Service Worker does not throw any error when it's loaded, otherwise it will not work!**

+### Storing requests while offline
+The Service Worker stores all POST, PUT, DELETE and other explicitly listed requests that are made while the app is offline and retries these when the app is back online.
+You can adapt this to your own needs in the `isRequestEligibleForRetry` function.

+In supporting browsers, it uses the Background Sync API and in other browsers it posts a message to the Service Worker when the app comes back online.
+The latter offers less granular control than the Background Sync API but suffices for this demo.

 ### Updating the Service Worker
 A Service Worker is considered updated if it's byte-different from the previous version.
 This means that any change will do, but it's good practice to add a version number to your Service Worker and increment this number any time you make a